How to enter

 - Your play must be unproduced and unperformed.
 ‘Unproduced’ is defined as having both (a) had no more than 6 performances for which people could buy tickets and (b) not having received a professional review.

 - You must own all copyright relating to your script.

 - Scripts which have been submitted for other competitions are eligible.
 However, scripts which have won other competitions are not eligible.
 Scripts which have reached the shortlist in other competitions are eligible.

-- Please identify your name in the submission email along with a contact email and phone number and attach your script and supporting letter as two separate documents.
+- Please identify your name in the submission email, along with a contact email and phone number.

 - The prize money comprises £12,000 as a fee in respect of an exclusive option for Paines Plough and EKP to co-produce the winning script.
 Pursuant to the option, a decision will be taken whether to produce the script within 12 months of the awards ceremony.
 In the absence of a decision being taken to produce the play within the 12 months, all professional rights will revert to the writer.